kealanparr/developer-forge/docs/_posts/comments.md

 Im not hosting this
 Its not worth it for the small benefit of comments
 So I put it all in the bin

+--
+Now, also it means
+- vssue-id is essentially the issue id on your github where the comment goes (if you want to add it manually to a certain page etc), so that gets deleted everywhere

+And so does

+vssue: false / true

+Because its not being used :)

+I think where its used in examples to explain how it works etc Or what it does
+I will leave these two props
+So it wont be totally 100% gone
+But in my actual posts
+Where I know it isnt even being used anyway
+Im just gonna delete